 From the top you can see for miles.
 Upper Waterton Lake is directly in front of you, which is 13km in length and stretches into Glacier National Park in Montana.
 You can also see the small town of Waterton on the lakeshore below.

-After you’ve done the hike head over to the Prince of Wales Hotel.
+You should check out the Prince of Wales Hotel.
 Built in 1927 by the Great Northern Railway of the U.S., this hotel, now a National Historic Site, was originally used by wealthy visitors travelling on horseback from Glacier National Park.
-You can stay at the hotel, visit for high tea, or enjoy the view of the townsite from the back lawn area.
+You can stay at the hotel, visit for high tea, or enjoy the view of the town-site from the back lawn area.

 While you are in the park, try and visit Cameron Lake.
 This area was heavily affected by the wildfires and at this time the only way to reach this beautiful lake is by biking or hiking along the roadway.
 There are lots of picnic areas here and you can also enjoy the water by canoeing, kayaking, and paddle-boating.

-Later in the day we visited the townsite and found cute cafes and a variety of souvenir stores to wander through.
-We also walked to Cameron Falls, a short distance from the townsite.
+Make sure and visit the townsite where you will find cute cafes and a variety of souvenir stores to wander through.
+Cameron Falls is also a short distance from the townsite.

-The rock exposed by these falls is some of the oldest in the Canadian Rocky Mountain range dating back 1.5 billion years.
+The rock exposed by these falls is some of the oldest in the Canadian Rockies Mountain range dating back 1.5 billion years.